paquettm/420-302-VA_A24/LABS/LAB5_ESP32_MQTT.md

 3. **Search for PubSubClient**: In the Library Manager, you can search for the `PubSubClient` library in the search bar.

-4. **Install PubSubClient**: Once you find the `PubSubClient` library in the list, click on the "Install" button next to it.
+4. **Install PubSubClient**: Once you find the `PubSubClient` library by "Nick O'Leary" in the list, click on the "Install" button next to it.
 This will download and install the library on your Raspberry Pi.

 5. **Check Installation**: After installation is complete, you should see a green checkmark next to the `PubSubClient` library in the Library Manager.